A generalization gap estimation for overparameterized models via the Langevin functional variance: Introduction

 \section{Introduction}

 The great success of deep neural networks~\citep{lecun2015deep,Goodfellow-et-al-2016} has been reported in many applied fields, such as natural language processing, image processing, and the natural sciences.
-This has now altered our understanding of a classical discipline in data science, \textit{the bias-variance dilemma}, that is: the richness of statistical models reduces the modeling bias but suffers from fitting spurious patterns, leading to poor prediction accuracy.
-However, the modern practice of deep neural networks is capable of exactly fitting the training data (known as interpolation) through the use of an overabundance of parameters of the models (known as over-parameterization) with accurately predicted test data~\citep{zhang2017,salakhutdinov2017,belkin2018}.
-Several such surprising phenomena have been reported: the double descent phenomenon~\citep{belkin2018,geiger2019,geiger2020,nakkiran2020}, and the multiple descent phenomenon~\citep{pmlr-v119-adlam20a,NEURIPS2020_1fd09c5f}.
-Thus, there is an urgent need to rethink the bias-variance dilemma, which is caused by over-parameterization and is now a central issue in modern data science.
+This has now altered our understanding of \textit{generalization} in data science.
+Generalization is our model's ability to adapt properly to new data drawn from the same distribution as that of the training data.
+A classical discipline for generalization is \textit{the bias-variance dilemma}, that is: the richness of models reduces the modeling bias but suffers from fitting spurious patterns, leading to poor generalization performance.
+However, the modern practice of deep neural networks yields counterexamples to this discipline, that is: deep neural networks are capable of exactly fitting the training data (known as interpolation) through the use of an overabundance of parameters of the models (known as over-parameterization) with accurately predicted test data~\citep{zhang2017, belkin2018}.
+Several such surprising phenomena have been reported: the double descent phenomenon~\citep{hastie2022surprises,belkin2018, geiger2020, nakada2021asymptotic}, and the multiple descent phenomenon~\citep{pmlr-v119-adlam20a,NEURIPS2020_1fd09c5f}.
+These interesting but controversial phenomena give us a chance to rethink generalization in modern data science.

-Researchers have been attempting to gain a theoretical understanding of generalization for several decades.
-A useful insight into the concept of generalization is derived by considering the worst-case performance. \cite{vapnikchervonenkis1971} showed that the Vapnik--Chervonenkis (VC) dimension characterizes the worst-case generalization performance. \cite{NIPS1988_1d7f7abc} analyzed the VC dimension of neural networks to capture their generalization behavior.
-Another interesting approach to understand generalization is by analyzing the deviance of the leave-one-out cross validation error relative to the generalization error. \cite{devroye1979} provided its upper bound using what is now called the hypothesis stability~\citep{kearnsron1999}.
-Theoretical investigation into generalization in over-parameterized models has been widely conducted, and it has been elucidated that over-parameterization may help reduce generalization~\citep{hastie2019surprises,nakada2021asymptotic,pmlr-v119-adlam20a}.
+From a practical point of view, estimating the generalization performance helps us understand what is actually happening.
+A naive estimator of the generalization performance is the training performance.
+However, real-case studies using deep neural networks~\citep{azulay2019why,zhang2021understanding} suggest that there is a gap between the generalization performance and the training performance, a \textit{generalization gap}.
+Double descent phenomena also imply the existence of non-negligible generalization gap.
+These empirical evidences advocate the importance of accurately estimating the generalization gap.